moleculekit.tools.nonstandard_residues module#

 per canonical residue covalently bonded to a non-canonical one:

-ChainResidueSpec- one spec per chain-resident residue that needs special handling during AMBER parameterization: a non-canonical amino acid embedded in a polypeptide chain (selenomethionine, norleucine, a stapled NCAA, etc.) OR a canonical amino acid whose sidechain is covalently bonded to something other than its peptide neighbours (a Cys forming a thioether or disulfide, an Asn N-glycosylated by a sugar, a Glu CD - Lys NZ isopeptide).
+ChainResidueSpec- one spec per chain-resident residue that needs special handling during AMBER parameterization: a non-canonical amino acid embedded in a polypeptide chain (selenomethionine, norleucine, a stapled NCAA, etc.) OR a canonical amino acid whose sidechain is covalently bonded to something other than its peptide neighbours (a Cys forming a thioether or disulfide, a Glu CD - Lys NZ isopeptide).

 ScaffoldSpec- free non-canonical residue with two or more non-peptide bonds to other residues (the central scaffold of a bicyclic peptide, a multi-anchor covalent inhibitor).

-CovalentLigandSpec- free non-canonical residue with exactly one non-peptide bond to another residue (single-anchor covalent inhibitor, NAG-Asn glycan stem, single-Cys heme).
+CovalentLigandSpec- free non-canonical residue with exactly one non-peptide bond to another residue (single-anchor covalent inhibitor, single-Cys heme).

 LigandSpec- free non-canonical residue with no covalent bonds (small-molecule binding-pocket ligand, fatty acid).